nebula-plugins/lock-experimental/README.md

 dependencies in your **build.gradle** and write out the appropriate `lock` method call with the resolved version. `updateLocks` also detects if you change the unlocked version to a static constraint and removes the `lock` method call.

+In the case of a dependency specified in a root project, e.g.

+    subprojects {
+        dependencies {
+            compile 'com.google.guava:guava:latest.release'
+        }
+    }

+the `updateLocks` task will evaluate the resolved configuration for each of the subprojects and lock at the highest dependency found.

 Because Gradle returns `null` from a method call like

     compile 'com.google.guava:19.+',